 2xx.
 The second study, carried out by BASt/BGS in cooperation with ACEA members, focused on the intrusion during inverse tests at impact speeds typical for the lower deployment threshold of DPPS within the typical time interval for detection of pedestrians.
 Here, two different setups were used, covering the height dimensions as required by RCAR and UN-R 42 which need to be fulfilled by a high number of vehicles.
 It could be shown that the double integral of the filtered impactor acceleration signal, representing the intrusion, was within a small range with satisfactory coefficients of variation (IWG-DPPS-6-04, IWG-DPPS-7-09 and IWG-DPPS-9-11).

 2xx.
-The IWG-DPPS concluded that the FlexPLI was currently the best available pedestrian surrogate which could be used as a sensing impactor for the sensing verification of the system for the time being.
+The IWG-DPPS concluded that the FlexPLI was currently the best available pedestrian surrogate which could be used as an impactor for the sensing verification of the system for the time being.

 2xx.
 The IWG emphasized that, due to the complexity of testing the DPPS, the test provisions laid down represent a limited range of typical load cases.
 It is therefore seen as due care of the vehicle manufacturer that any DPPS would ensure the necessary protection (e.g. for a variation of speeds and pedestrian statures) in order to act as intended in the event of a collision with a pedestrian for a variety of pedestrian statures.